 2.5.5 SPILL RESPONSE (EG. FUEL)

-To minimise the risk of contaminating surface water, groundwater or ground, all spillages on site must be immediately responded to and reported to the Site Manager.
+In order to minimise the risk of contaminating surface water, groundwater or ground, all spillages on site must be immediately responded to and reported to the Site Manager.

 Once a spillage has occurred: